kyma-project/kyma/tools/stability-checker/README.md

 # Stability Checker

 ## Overview
-Purpose of the stability checker is to ensure that cluster is stable.
+Purpose of the Stability Checker is to ensure that cluster is stable.
 To ensure that, we execute in a loop testing script.
 The Stability Checker runs the testing script in a loop  and reports the results on a Slack channel.

 ## Installation